Our lawyers handle brachial plexus birth injury malpractice lawsuits.

 The brachial plexus is a network of nerves that transmits signals from the spine to the shoulder, arm, and hand.
 Brachial plexus injuries birth injuries cause damages - sometimes, but not always permanent - damage to those nerves.

 The defenses in cases involving brachial plexus injuries from excessive traction are largely the same.
-First, the brachial plexus injury actually occurred in utero.
+First, the brachial plexus injury occurred in utero.
 Second, the doctor made only "gentle tugs" in the child's delivery.
-In the event that does not work, the doctors either blame the mother ("natural expulsive forces") or that the lateral traction was necessary for delivery.
+If that argument fails, the doctors either blame the mother ("natural expulsive forces") or claim that the lateral traction was necessary for delivery.

 How to Spot Medical Malpractice

 Brachial plexus injuries usually occur from mechanical force during delivery when the shoulder becomes wedged underneath the pelvic bone.
 When this happens, the doctor may see the baby's head come out and then retract (much like a turtle).
 This is a clear sign that something is stuck.
 At this point, it is incumbent upon the doctor to try and maneuver the baby to get it out.
 This takes time (usually 3 to 5 minutes).
 A clear indication of malpractice is if the doctor proceeded to deliver the baby in a relatively short period (30 seconds to 1 minute).

 Another sign of medical malpractice is if the doctor used forceps or suction once the baby was stuck.
 The excessive force from the forceps or suction could damage the nerves.
 In their defense, the doctors may try to argue that the brachial plexus injury could occur in utero.
 However, brachial plexus injuries in utero rarely occur because there is not enough force to damage the nerves.
 In utero, there simply is nothing for the baby to be wedged against to cause that harm.
 Also, in utero infections can be ruled out by testing the baby once it is born.